 The (counter)investment in the body as a site of need, desire, and pleasure and the constancy of unmet needs, repressed desires, and the shortcomings of pleasure are articulated in the very endeavor to heal the flesh and redress the pained body.

-Virtual sessions combine tools from Kathy’s Kain’s Somatic Practice, sensorial attunement practices from the Danis Bois Method, Somatic Experiencing® (SE™), and my socio-historical, embodied approach to holding space in the therapeutic encounter.
-This cumulative approach offers a framework for sensing into where a person or group members feel stuck, unmet or overwhelmed by stresses and injustices, past and present.
-Sessions can be described as a practice in deep, relational listening, facilitated by pausing at intervals for slowing down and tracking unmet emotional and body states that inhibit the experience or awareness of an individual or group’s potentiality and sense of belonging or purpose.
-The intention is to cultivate resilience through body-centered, emotional regulation, as well as build praxis-centered, embodied theoretical skills, so that one’s physiology and experiences of belonging and cohesion can support nuanced capacity to emotionally, somatically, and physically expand and contract in integral relationship with the context at hand.
+Virtual consults and sessions combine tools from my socio-historical, embodied approach to holding space in group fields and the therapeutic encounter.
+This approach is the culmination of a decolonizing perspective that richly dialogues with Kathy’s Kain’s Somatic Practice, sensorial attunement practices from the Danis Bois Method, and Somatic Experiencing® (SE™).
+I thus offer a layered framework for sensing into where a group or person feels stuck, unmet or overwhelmed by stresses and injustices, past and present.
+Sessions can be described as a practice in deep, relational listening and sensing, facilitated by pausing at intervals to feel into unexpected or unmet states that inhibit the experience or awareness of a group or individual’s potentiality and sense of belonging and purpose.
+We co-create a process that can support enhanced resilience and sovereignty through embodied regulation, as well as praxis-centered, meaning-making skills.
+Such supports nuanced, collective and individual capacity to socially, emotionally, somatically, and physically expand and contract in sustainable relationship with the context or needs at hand.